Border Terriers are bright, perky, active dogs. Standing about 12" at the

 various stages in grooming.

-Borders are natural hunters and in England and the USA, still go out with
+- Borders are natural hunters and in England and the USA, and still go out with

 the hound packs.
 They get along well with other dogs, especially larger dogs.